Marco77-ops/LogisticSystem/LoggingSetup.md

 ### 1. Service Logging Configuration

-Both `analyticservice` and `notificationservice` use Logback for logging, configured via `logback-spring.xml` files.
+Both `analyticservice` and `notificationviewservice` use Logback for logging, configured via `logback-spring.xml` files.
 These configurations:

 - Include Spring Boot's default logging configuration
 - Add a file appender that only logs ERROR level messages